-Unrealised investment (losses)/gains are reported directly in equity on a UK GAAP basis.
+Unrealised investment losses are reported directly in equity on a UK GAAP basis.
 No investments in securitisations were made in either period.
-The investment portfolio does not include any shares in any other Travelers group entity other than in TICL's wholly owned subsidiary TIDAC.
+The investment portfolio does not include any shares in any other Travelers group entity.
 Management of the investment portfolio is outsourced to an affiliated TRV group undertaking, The Travelers Indemnity Company.
-Investment portfolios are managed in accordance with the investment guidelines set out in the Company's Investment and Market Risk Policy, which is approved by the Company's Board annually.
-Investment reviews with the investment manager are conducted quarterly by the Company's Finance Committee.
+Investment portfolios are managed in accordance with the investment guidelines set out in the Group's Investment and Market Risk Policy, which is approved by the Group's Board annually.
+Investment reviews with the investment manager are conducted quarterly by the Group's Finance Committee.

 In 2022 there was volatility in investment markets as a result of ongoing supply chain disruption, geopolitical conflict and fiscal measures put in place due to high inflationary environments.
-The impact of these conditions resulted in an increase in the unrealised loss position to £107.6m (2021: £24.4m loss).
-It is anticipated the increase in interest rates by Central Banks will benefit the Company's future investment returns.
-While the unrealised loss position is being monitored, at present no change to the Company's investment strategy is deemed necessary.
+The impact of these conditions resulted in an increase in the unrealised loss position to £120.7m (2021: £26.2m loss).
+It is anticipated the increase in interest rates by Central Banks will benefit the Group's future investment returns.
+While the unrealised loss position is being monitored, at present no change to the Group's investment strategy is deemed necessary.